justinalm/justinalm.github.io/_work/woo-to-see-you.markdown

 layout: workPost
 details: Identity, Branding, Full-service
 thumbnail: /uploads/wootoseeyou/wootoseeyou-thumb.jpg
-summary: From buttons to buttons, pixels to bricks, tags to tags, and picks to picks.
+summary: From buttons to .btn’s, pixels to bricks, tags to hangtags, and picks to pics.
 published: true
 ---